 Just make sure to cover it and secure it in place so it doesn’t go sliding back and forth.

 The only downside to keeping artwork, or other expensive/irreplaceable items in the cab is if you need to make a stop to spend the night during your move.
-You do not want to leave valuable items in the cab because a moving truck in a hotel parking lotOpens in a new tab. can draw the attention of would-be thieves.
+You do not want to leave valuable items in the cab because a moving truck in a hotel parking lot can draw the attention of would-be thieves.

 Final Thoughts on How to Pack Artwork for Moving